 Recently I went to the OBGYN for a procedure; an invasive, painful procedure that after some research I found that I didn’t need.
 Actually, the doctor said I didn’t need it, but wanted to do it just to be safe.
 I won’t go into details of what happened, but let’s just say, “How Many Dull Blades Must You Cut The Patient With Until You Find the Sharpest One?” was not fun.
 In fact it was carless on the doctor’s part.
 I left the hospital upset.
 I cried in the car because I knew what I went through was bullshit.
 When I did more research at home, and saw it unnecessary for my case, I was really angry.
-I was angry at myself for trusting some doctor, who I’ll call Dr. DB (for Dull Blade) that made me feel like a 2nd-year med school experiment.
+I was angry at myself for trusting some doctor (her name is Dr. Donde in Oakland by the way) that made me feel like a 2nd-year med school experiment.
 I was upset because I didn’t know if the nicks with the dull blades would cause an infection.
 Being in pain didn’t help either.
 This all got me to thinking about trusting medical professionals with your body.
 There are good doctors.
 And there are some who barely made it out of med school or got their degree at a drive through window.
 Just because they have those letters behind their name, doesn’t mean they have your best interest.
 Nor does it mean they know what’s best for you.

 This wasn’t my first encounter with a foolish physician.
 Around the age of 3 or 4 I was accidentally given adult medication at my grandparent’s home.
 My mother found me under the dining room table, curled up in a deep sleep.
 I was on some Lil’ Wayne, sizzurp OD sleep.
 My mother rushed me to the hospital.
 We get to the hospital and the doctor tells my mother that I need more drugs.
 Does that make any damn sense?
 Thank God my mother’s a smart woman and thought pumping my little borderline OD body with more drugs would probably kill me.
 She called my pediatrician and he said no more drugs for me.
 Luckily I have lived to tell this story.
 What my mother did was great.
 She could’ve easily listened to that idiot doctor out of panic.
 But she was skeptical and got a second opinion.
 Those two actions saved my life.